TongWu2022/ScGRADES/README.md

 ## Output

-- Adds a `CellClass` column to `seurat_obj@meta.data`, labeling cells as:
+- Adds a `CellPopulation` column to `seurat_obj@meta.data`, labeling cells as:
-  - `Core-cell`: all top-N neighbors consistently cluster together across resolutions
+  - `core cell`: clusters are clear and consistent
-  - `Middle-cell`: partial consistency
+  - `middle cell`: clusters are partially clear
-  - `Marginal-cell`: inconsistent neighbors
+  - `marginal cell`: clusters are unclear

 ---